8 tricks up your auto dealer’s sleeve

 There's nothing a salesperson loves more than a clueless car shopper.

-You can't negotiate a fair price when you don't really know what it is.
+You can't negotiate a fair price for a vehicle when you don't know what that price should be.

 You've picked the car you want to buy, and now the finance manager is searching his computer for the best deal on a loan.